rust-lang/rustc-dev-guide/src/compiler-team.md

 ## Rust compiler meeting

-The compiler team has a weekly meeting where we do triage and try to generally stay on top of new bugs, regressions, and other things.
+The compiler team has a weekly meeting where we do triage and try to generally stay on top of new bugs, regressions, and discuss important things in general.
 They are held on [Zulip][zulip].
 It works roughly as follows:

 - **Review P-high bugs:** P-high bugs are those that are sufficiently